 svn checkout file:///u/f/r/frida/repository/project1

 working directory as a subdirectory of your current directory, which only you have access to.
-You can now safely edit files in your copy of the source tree without fear of your changes conflicting with other users' changes.
+You can now safely edit files in your copy of the source tree without fear of your changes causing concurrency problems with other users' changes.

 Adding New Files To The Repository

 Any user can add files to their "sandbox" copy of the repository data, although they will need to tell

 Things to keep in mind when adding files like this:

 - The repository path does not need to be specified; that is stored in your sandbox when you